binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 We are consuming far more free and open source libraries than we have ever before.
 Much of the code we are pulling into our projects is never intentionally used, but is still adding surface area for attack.
 Much of it:

 * Is not thoroughly tested (for what it should do and what it should not do).
 We are often relying on developers we do not know a lot about to have not introduced defects.
-As I discussed in the [Code Review](#process-agile-development-and-practices-code-review-why) section, most developers are more focused on building than breaking, they do not even see the defects they are introducing.
+As I discussed in the "Code Review" section of the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), most developers are more focused on building than breaking, they do not even see the defects they are introducing.
 * Is not reviewed evaluated.
 That is right, many of the packages we are consuming are created by solo developers with a single focus of creating and little to no focus of how their creations can be exploited.
 Even some teams with a security champion are not doing a lot better.
 * Is created by amateurs that could and do include vulnerabilities.
 Anyone can write code and publish to an open source repository.
 Much of this code ends up in our package management repositories which we consume.
 * Does not undergo the same requirement analysis, defining the scope, acceptance criteria, test conditions and sign off by a development team and product owner that our commercial software does.